Jaycedam/mac-setup/README.md

 - [ ] Update README with more info and screenshots
 - [ ] Add modification instructions to README
 - [ ] Automate manual settings post script
+- [ ] Check if Brew is already installed
+- [ ] Add macOS preferences changes in README

 ## Acknowledgments